AlexOakenman - Fotolia

 Businesses and consumers have heard for decades that video calls are the next big thing, that their adoption is just around the corner and that everyone will use them.
 In reality, though, video conferencing adoption hasn't lived up to its hype.
 But maybe now video is ready for its close-up.

 With the help of cloud technology and enhanced hardware, the availability of video conference systems has soared, while costs have tumbled.
 In other trends, businesses are deploying video conference systems in small meeting rooms and across desktops.

 According to a recent Nemertes Research survey of 132 organizations, 64% of companies are using video conference systems in meeting rooms of all sizes.
-Nearly 30% are planning deployments this year, and just 5% have no video conferencing plans.
+Nearly 30% are deployments this year, and just 5% have no video conferencing plans.
 Organizations that have deployed video conferencing have done so in at least half their meeting rooms.

 Cloud-based video conference systems, in particular, have gathered steam.
 In 2016, 31% of organizations were using cloud video conferencing.
-This year, that number jumped to 40%, with another 41% planning to use cloud video conferencing.
+This year, that number jumped to 40%, with another 41% to use cloud video conferencing.

 "Video conferencing in the cloud has skyrocketed," said Irwin Lazar, a Nemertes analyst.
 "Cloud has become the elixir that allows companies to rapidly expand video without having to make a huge capital investment upfront."

 Nemertes, a tech advisory firm based in Mokena, Ill., defines cloud video conferencing as software as a service that enables video interconnectivity.

 Primarily, these cloud systems look to replace on-premises multipoint control units (MCUs) -- pieces of hardware that reside in organizations' data centers.
 These meeting-based cloud services are designed to integrate with existing room systems.